Steinheilig/DeepRL_Udacity/policy_based/Report.md

 The state values are (optional) scaled by dividing with the elements of the scaling matrix:<br>
 [ 5,  5,  5,  1,  1,  1,  1, 11,  3,  4, 14, 10, 14, 10, 11, 10,  1,  1,  1,  1, 12,  9,  8, 18,
  20, 17,  8,  1,  8,  1,  1,  1,  1]<br>
-The matrix (int and float values) are stored in [state_scale.npz](state_scale.npz)
+The matrix (int and float values) is stored in [state_scale.npz](state_scale.npz)

 ## First Attempt - DDPG (single-agent env.)
-Train in the single agent environment with the DDPG algorithm.
+Training in the single agent environment with the DDPG algorithm.
 This is tidious work since a single agent learns very slow and hyperparameter and network architecture optimization (or even testing the influence of a subset) becomes nearly impossible.
-After successfully finding an architecture (actor (fc1: 256 - ReLU; fc2: 4, tanh); critic (fc1: 256 - ReLU; fc2 (fc1+action): 256 - ReLU; fc3: 128; fc4: 1) and hyperparameter set (batch size == 64, L2 Weight decay == 0; LR critic == 1e-3, all other parameters unchanged to this [implementation](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal))  that at least lead to some observable learning behavior<br>
+After successfully finding an architecture (actor (fc1: 256 - ReLU; fc2: 4, tanh); critic (fc1: 256 - ReLU; fc2 (fc1+action): 256 - ReLU; fc3: 128; fc4: 1) and hyperparameter set (batch size == 64, L2 Weight decay == 0; LR critic == 1e-3, all other parameters unchanged to this [implementation](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal))  that at least lead to some observable learning behavior,<br>
 <img src="./images/FirstAttempt_learning.jpg" width="60%"> <br>
 I stopped this approach and searched the [Udacity knowledge base](https://knowledge.udacity.com/) for some support to speed up project progress... <br>